MatinaDataEngineer/DSTI-AWS/MNIST_WebApp.md

 	![Alt text](pics/newenv.png?raw=true "newenv")

 5. Clone the GitHub repository of Leo to upload all the scripts and data
-	a.
-Install Git
+	1. Install Git
 		```sh
 		sudo yum install git
 		```
-	b.
-Go to  Leo's GitHub repository https://github.com/leodsti/AWS_Tutorials/tree/master/MNIST
+	2. Go to  Leo's GitHub repository https://github.com/leodsti/AWS_Tutorials/tree/master/MNIST
-	c.
-Click on Fork and click on the green button "Clone or download" and copy the URL: https://github.com/MatinaDataEngineer/AWS_Tutorials.git
+	3. Click on Fork and click on the green button "Clone or download" and copy the URL: https://github.com/MatinaDataEngineer/AWS_Tutorials.git

-	d.
-In the terminal of the Jupyter Notebook type
+	4. In the terminal of the Jupyter Notebook type
 		```sh
 		git clone https://github.com/MatinaDataEngineer/AWS_Tutorials.git
 		```
-	e.
-If we go back to the Jupyter browser and we refresh it, we see that the whole AWS_Tutorials repository is there:
+	5. If we go back to the Jupyter browser and we refresh it, we see that the whole AWS_Tutorials repository is there:
 	![Alt text](pics/Gitrepo.png?raw=true "Gitrepo")

 6. Download the Jupiter Notebook which contains the trained model for MINST of leo:
-	a.
-From the cloned repository of AWS_Tutorials inside the Jupyter we select the MNIST folder and we click on the Notebook "00-mnist-cnn.ipynb"
+	1. From the cloned repository of AWS_Tutorials inside the Jupyter we select the MNIST folder and we click on the Notebook "00-mnist-cnn.ipynb"
-	b.
-We get a "Kernel not found" message and we select our virtual environment "Python3.6_tf"
+	2. We get a "Kernel not found" message and we select our virtual environment "Python3.6_tf"
 	![Alt text](pics/kernelnotfound.png?raw=true "kernelnotfound")

-	c.
-If we try to execute it, it does not work because we have not yet installed the needed packages in our virtual environment
+	3. If we try to execute it, it does not work because we have not yet installed the needed packages in our virtual environment
 	![Alt text](pics/notebookerror.png?raw=true "notebookerror")

 7. Install in your virtual environment the provided Python environment setup in requirements.txt